 If you are in immediate danger, call 911.
 You can also call the National Suicide Prevention Lifeline at 1-800-273-8255 for confidential support 24/7.

 If you’ve just experienced a sexual assault, it’s important to seek help immediately.
 Our experienced nurses will make sure you get the care and support you need.
-Come to the Emergency Department or call us for more information and instructions about your visit.
+Come to the Emergency Center or call us for more information and instructions about your visit.

 When you arrive, a nurse will check your vital signs, evaluate your condition and ask about your health history.
 This ensures that the most seriously ill and injured patients are seen first.